khenderick/gateway-frontend/README.md

         + 8 hidden modules
 ```

-Then, ssh into your OpenMotics gateway, and clean the web root (only the following snippet is executed on the Gateway)
+Then, ssh into your Gateway, and clean the web root (only the following snippet is executed on the Gateway)

 ```
 $ cd /opt/openmotics/static/